 Trains DO NOT depart frequently from Izmir to Ephesus, so make sure you do some planning and don’t miss your train.
 There are only 6 scheduled departures per day, so you might need to wait for hours before you can get the next train.

-You can buy the ticket on the same day your train departs.
+You can buy the train tickets on the same day your train departs.
 But we recommend going into the Basmane Gar station a day before just to make sure the times have not changed.
 It is not unusual for the train times to change, especially with the recent situation.

-Here is the train schedule for the trains from Izmir to Ephesus.
+Here is the train schedule as of October 2023 for the trains from Izmir to Ephesus.

 We recommend getting the 7:10 AM train because you will get into Selcuk at around 8:34 AM.
 This means you can start sightseeing Ephesus around 9 AM, and you’ll be out by the time the merciless midday sun comes out.